 Yet the verse under discussion refers not to any specific individual, but to future prophets in general.
-In ancient Israel, a great many men and women strove to be worthy of Divine Inspiration, attending special schools run by acknowledged prophets.
-The Hebrew Bible calls these students "prophets" and "sons of the prophets":
+In ancient Israel, a great many men and women strove to be worthy of Divine Inspiration, attending schools run by Prophets.
+The Hebrew Bible calls these students "prophets" and "sons of the Prophets"

 I Samuel 10:10

-And when they came to the hill, behold, a company of prophets met [Saul]; and the spirit of G-d came mightily upon him, and he prophesied among them.
+And when they came to the hill, behold, a company of prophets met Saul; and the Spirit of G-d came mightily upon him and he prophesied among them.

 II Kings 2:7

-And fifty men of the sons of the prophets went and stood at some distance from [Elijah and Elisha] as they both stood by the Jordan.
+And fifty men of the sons of the Prophets went and stood at some distance from Elijah and Elisha as they both stood by the Jordan.

-"And I raised up some of your sons as prophets, and some of your young men as Nazirites-is it not indeed so, O children of Israel?" says the L-rd.
+And I raised up some of your sons as Prophets, and some of your young men as Nazirites is it not indeed so, O children of Israel? says the L-rd.

 Naturally, the competition and yearning for Divine communication were so intense that one was liable to wishfully believe oneself a prophet, or to deceitfully pass himself off as such.
-Consequently, the passage under discussion explains how to recognize a false prophet:
+Consequently, the verse under discussion explains how to recognize a false prophet:

 But the prophet who presumes to speak a word in My Name, which I have not commanded him to speak, or who speaks in the name of other gods, that prophet shall die.

-When a prophet speaks in the Name of the L-rd, if the word does not come to pass, or come true, it is a word that the L-rd has not spoken; the prophet has spoken it presumptuously, you need not be afraid of him.
+When a prophet speaks in the Name of the L-rd, if the word does not come to pass, or come true, it is a word that the L-rd has not spoken, the prophet has spoken it presumptuously, you need not be afraid of him.

 Jesus was such a false prophet:

-Truly, I say to you, there are some standing here who will not taste death before they see the Son of man coming in his kingdom.
+Truly, I say to you, "there are some standing here who will not taste death before they see the Son of man coming in his kingdom."

-That generation died nineteen centuries ago!
+That generation died 1900 years ago!

-Jesus was "in the heart of the earth" for no more than thirty--six hours.
+Jesus was "in the heart of the earth" for no more than 36 hours.
 He died Friday afternoon and was "resurrected" Sunday before dawn.
 When the women reached his tomb, he was already gone: